-I’m willing to bet anybody who has shot game will at some point have heard the phrases “they all kill the same”, or the classic “you either kill them or you miss”.
-The second statement, which is utterly ridiculous, implies that with smaller bores you don’t prick birds.
-Sadly this is not the case, and in fact at distance with smaller bores you can often be completely unaware of birds you have pricked.
+Most game shooters will have heard people say “they all kill the same”, or the standard “you either kill them or you miss”.
+I think that the second statement is ludicrous.
+It suggests that with smaller bores you don’t prick birds.
+This isn’t true and in fact when you use smaller bores at distance you are often unaware of pricked birds.

 Using smaller bores can increase the risk of birds being wounded if you attempt to shoot them as though you are shooting with a 12-bore.
 You have to be sensible and very aware of your capabilities — and this will be most particularly determined by range.
 It’s not that a 40-yard crosser can’t be killed by a .410, but you do run the risk of pricking the bird, very much the same as taking on 70-yard crossers with a 12-bore.
 If you are going to shoot smaller bores then shoot responsibly.

 I was lucky to be joined by Carl Russell, a fantastic gunsmith based in Hertfordshire.
-Lucky, because not only is Carl a good friend, he was keen to try out pigeon shooting with the first gun on our list, the Browning .410.
+Carl is a good friend and also keen to try out pigeon shooting with the first gun on our list, the Browning .410.